 Hearts by Tracy Crisp | May 22, 2010 | old school blogging | 7 comments I read this, and then I fell a little bit in love with Gerard Whateley. (actually, I had already fallen in love with him a long time ago, and this just confirmed my feelings for him) 7 Comments Isabelle on May 23, 2010 at 12:25 am Wow – that road video.
 Shudder.
 Just catching up – glad you enjoyed Edinburgh so much!
 Reply Mindy on May 23, 2010 at 2:40 am What a beautifully re-written article.
 I hope Jason A reads it.
 Reply Kath Lockett on May 24, 2010 at 7:28 am I used to think he had the voice of a mosquito but now I’m in love with him too.
 Best line: I should’ve known without needing to ask that a gay man is as capable of separating locker room nudity from a romantic night out as easily as any straight bloke.
 Reply librarygirl on May 24, 2010 at 11:52 am Love Gerard.
 Listening to he and Samantha Lane talk footy on the ABC Sunday at 12 is one of my weekend wintery treats.
 Reply boynton on May 24, 2010 at 12:30 pm I love him too.
 He was great on the misogyny that surfaced around the unfortunate Lara bingle/train wreck.
 If it weren’t for voices like Gerard’s, I’d be tempted to give up my attachment to football.
 Reply ThirdCat on May 24, 2010 at 1:17 pm oh, thank you, boynton!
 I was trying to remember the other thing I’d recently liked him for.
 Reply Pavlov's Cat on May 25, 2010 at 3:02 am ‘a gay man is as capable of separating locker room nudity from a romantic night out as easily as any straight bloke.’
 Much more easily, I would have said.
 Yes, I’ve been surprised at how few people have pointed out publicly that Aker’s attitude stems from that very old-fashioned notion many straight men still have that everyone who fancies men wants to have sex with them personally.
 It explains a lot about their attitude to women as well.
 Reply Submit a Comment Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Required fields are marked *Comment Name * Email * Website Notify me of follow-up comments by email.
+Notify me of new posts by email.